-The Belton Lake Master Plan (Belton Lake, Bell and Coryell Counties, Texas) is the long-term strategic land use management document that guides the comprehensive management and development of all the project's recreational, natural, and cultural resources within the federal fee boundary.
+The Lake O' the Pines Master Plan (Lake O' the Pines, Harrison, Camp, Marion, and Upshur Counties, Texas) is the long-term strategic land use management document that guides the comprehensive management and development of all the project's recreational, natural, and cultural resources within the federal fee boundary.
 Under the guidance of ER-1130-2-550 Change 7, the Plan guides the efficient and cost-effective development, management, and use of project lands.
 It is a dynamic tool that provides for the responsible stewardship and sustainability of the project's resources for the benefit of present and future generations.
 The Plan works in tandem with the Operational Management Plan (OMP), which is the implementation tool for the resource objectives and development needs identified in the Master Plan.
 The Master Plan guides and articulates the USACE responsibilities pursuant to federal laws.
-Efforts are under way to revise the current Belton Lake Master Plan, last revised in 1970.
-The Master Plan revision will update land classifications, plan for the modernization of existing parks, and inform the management of wildlife and other resource lands within USACE managed property at Belton Lake for the next 25 years.
+Efforts are under way to revise the current Lake Master Plan, last revised in 1989.
+The Master Plan revision will update land classifications, plan for the modernization of existing parks, and inform the management of wildlife and other resource lands within USACE managed property at Lake O' the Pines for the next 25 years.